Intrauterine Insemination (IUI)

 What is Intrauterine insemination (IUI)?

 Intrauterine insemination (IUI), also known as artificial insemination, is a fertility treatment that involves placing sperm inside the uterus to facilitate fertilization.
-The goal of IUI is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.
+The goal of IUI treatment is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.

 IUI is less invasive and less expensive than other assisted reproductive technologies such as in vitro fertilization (IVF).
 It is often tried before proceeding to more complex procedures, especially in cases of unexplained infertility, mild male factor infertility, or when there are issues with cervical mucus.
 However, the success rates for IUI are generally lower than those for IVF and vary depending on the age of the woman and the underlying fertility issues.

-The IUI Process
+The IUI Treatment Process

 Step 1